neerajk555/SQL-Training-exercise/module-07-set-operations/06-Error-Detective.md

 -- Result: 7 (3 + 4, duplicates kept)
 ```

-**Explanation:** UNION automatically removes duplicate rows.
-Customers 2 and 3 were contacted on the same dates via both channels, so UNION deduplicated them (5 unique customer-date pairs).
-For volume reporting, use UNION ALL to count all contact events.
+**Explanation:**
+UNION automatically removes duplicate rows.
+When it sees the same customer_id AND contact_date from both tables, it treats them as duplicates and keeps only one.

+**The Bug:**
+- Email contacts: (1, 2025-03-01), (2, 2025-03-02), (3, 2025-03-03) = 3 rows
+- Phone contacts: (2, 2025-03-02), (3, 2025-03-03), (4, 2025-03-04) = 4 rows
+- Customer 2 on 2025-03-02 appears in BOTH → UNION keeps only 1 copy
+- Customer 3 on 2025-03-03 appears in BOTH → UNION keeps only 1 copy
+- Result: 1 + 2 + 3 + 4 = 5 unique customer-date combinations

+**The Fix:**
+Use UNION ALL to keep ALL contact events, treating each channel as a separate touchpoint.
+- 3 email contacts + 4 phone contacts = 7 total contact events

+**When to Use Each:**
+- UNION → "How many unique customers were contacted?"
+- UNION ALL → "How many total contact attempts were made?"

 ---